The following courses have special sign-up procedures.

 For permission to take courses at SIPA, see Dean Runsdorf.
 There is no advance signup for SIPA courses; you cannot enter a course on your program, even if you have permission, until September or January.

-For information about Journalism and graduate Business courses, consult Dean Runsdorf.
+For information about Journalism and graduate Business courses, consult Dean Lewis.

 Permission is needed to take a course at Teachers College.
 At the beginning of the semester, secure an application from the Registrar's Office, obtain the proper signatures, and return the completed form to Dean Friedman.
 TC courses require the payment of additional tuition at the Teachers College per-point rate, over and above Barnard tuition.

-To request credit for an independent study, submit the Request for Approval of Independent Study by the program-filing deadline.
+To request credit for an independent study, submit the Request for Approval of Independent Study by the final program-filing deadline in January or September.

 Request for Credit for Dance Technique